imertgul/weather_app/README.md

 # weather_app

-It is a demo weather app.
+It is a weather app.

 | Service      | Source |
 | ----------- | ----------- |
 | Countries & Cities| countriesnow.space|